dzbeck/multiscanner/docs/install.rst

 A finished module must be placed in the modules folder before it can be used.
 The configuration file does not need to be manually updated.

-Modules are configured within the configuration file, [config.ini](https://github.com/mitre/multiscanner/blob/feature-celery/docker_utils/config.ini).
+Modules are configured within the configuration file, `config.ini <https://github.com/mitre/multiscanner/blob/feature-celery/docker_utils/config.ini>`_.
 Parameters used by all modules are shown in the table below.
 Module-specific parameters follow for those modules that have them.
-See [Analysis Modules](use/use-analysis-mods.md) for information about all existing modules.
+See `Analysis Modules <use/use-analysis-mods.md>`_ for information about all existing modules.

 Common Parameters
 ^^^^^^^^^^^^^^^^^